sanfranciscoave/sanfranciscoave/content/posts/2024/2024-02-01-desk-tools.md

 A tool kit for your car, a tool kit for your bike, a tool kit for your home, you get the idea.

 Below are the tools that live on my desk, my "desk took kit" of sorts.
 I keep most of them in a glass mason jar on the left side of my desk, next to my lamp.
-I would say each item falls into 1 of 3 categories:
+I would say each item falls into one of three categories:

 ## 1. Writing Instruments